V-2 rocket

-Research of military use of long-range rockets began when the graduate studies of Wernher von Braun were noticed by the Wehrmacht.
-A series of prototypes culminated in the A-4, which went to war as the V2.
+Research of military use of long-range rockets began when the graduate studies of Wernher von Braun were noticed by the German Army.
+A series of prototypes culminated in the A4, which went to war as the V2.
 Beginning in September 1944, more than 3,000 V2s were launched by the Wehrmacht against Allied targets, first London and later Antwerp and Liège.
-According to a 2011 BBC documentary, the attacks from V-2s resulted in the deaths of an estimated 9,000 civilians and military personnel, and a further 12,000 forced laborers and Nazi concentration camps prisoners died as a result of their forced participation with the production of the weapons.
+According to a 2011 BBC documentary, the attacks from V-2s resulted in the deaths of an estimated 9,000 civilians and military personnel, while a further 12,000 laborers and concentration camp prisoners died as a result of their forced participation in the production of the weapons.